jmsell1/Function-Code/README.md

-## Function-Code
+## Function Code

-Contains scripts for random sampling of images, and creation of artifacts (blur, compression, etc.)
+Repository containing scripts for random sampling/resizing/saving of images, and creation of artifacts (blur, compression, etc.) into those images